shaunpwilkinson/insect/README.md

 </tbody>
 </table>

-Any sequences that return exact hits or near matches (&gt; 99% similarity in this case) with at least one training sequence are assigned a score of `NA`, as in the final row of the table above.
+Any sequences that return exact hits (or near matches if `ping = 0.99` or similar) with at least one training sequence are assigned a score of `NA`, as in the final row of the table above.
 Here, the multiple matching sequences have a Nereid polychaete common ancestor, and the query sequence was therefore assigned to the family Nereididae.

 ### Further reading